abmist/s1ci/README.md

 # Project 1 for Code Institute - Fintopics

 ## Introduction
-This project is an example of working prototype of a **totally responsive website for a business summit** (a meeting point for entrepreneurs and funders).
+This **Angular.js** project is an example of working prototype of a **totally responsive website for a business summit** (a meeting point for entrepreneurs and funders).
 The goal of the site is to present all information necessary to promote the event.

-It contains the following pages:
+It contains the following sections:
 * Home
 * Intro
 * Programme